Gydetti/website-virtualcounsel/README.md

 5. When `NEXT_PUBLIC_NEWSLETTER_PROVIDER` is unset or unsupported, the form will be hidden; you can replace it with a static CTA.

 The template includes `components/ui/SubscribeForm.tsx`, which automatically selects and renders the proper form based on the provider.
 After updating your env variables, redeploy so the changes take effect.

+### Contact Form Provider
+To enable email forwarding for the contact form, configure these environment variables in your deployment (e.g., Vercel):
+1. `SMTP_HOST` – your SMTP server hostname
+2. `SMTP_PORT` – your SMTP server port
+3. `SMTP_SECURE` – set to `true` if your SMTP server requires SSL/TLS, otherwise `false`
+4. `SMTP_USER` – the SMTP username or service account
+5. `SMTP_PASS` – the SMTP password or API key

+Ensure that `siteConfig.contact.email` in `lib/site.config.local.ts` is set to the recipient address for contact form submissions.

 ### Tracking
 1. Replace tracking IDs in `components/tracking/tracking-scripts.tsx`